-These fragrant biscotti are delicious alongside a mug of coffee or if entertaining dipped in a glass of dessert wine.
+These fragrant biscotti are delicious alongside a mug of coffee or if entertaining dipped in a glass of dessert wine…. oooh how posh.

 These biscuits are really simple to make and make lovely gift ideas as they can be prettily packaged and will keep for over a week.

-Pistachio nuts have lots of health benefits and although nuts are fairly high in syns on Slimming World they are worth spending a couple of syns to enjoy them.
-In this recipe we use pistachios still in their shells but you can use shelled ones if you wish and skip the first first step of the recipe.
+Pistachio nuts have lots of health benefits so we love using them when ever we can.
+In this recipe we use pistachios still in their shells but you can use shelled ones if you wish and skip the first step of the recipe.

 Some recommended items from our kitchen to make this dish…